Rinni27/technical-writing/README.md

-## How to add contacts on Apple iPhone 7 ?
+## How to Add Contacts on Apple iPhone 7 ?

 Add contacts to save details like name, phone number, email address, and more.

-**Assumptions**: *Familiar with iPhone 7 functnality, Comfortable using ios, and Familiar with older iPhones*
+**Assumptions**: *Familiar with iPhone 7 functionality, comfortable using ios, and familiar with older iPhones*

 To add contacts, perform the following steps: